 - A payload, which can be a textPayload, a jsonPayload, or (for GCP services) a protoPayload.

 The Logging agent sends system and third-party logs on the VM instance to Stackdriver Logging, where they appear as separate logs.
-For more information, see Logs From the Logging Agent.
+For more information, see Default Logging Agent logs.

 Logs available in Stackdriver Logging